Sons of Provo: Plot

-Will and Danny Jensen are brothers, and the film begins with an interview with their parents.
-They talk about Will and Danny's youth-pageant championships and their singing abilities.
-Will and Danny's parents can't sing, as their poor attempt shows.

-Will Jensen (Will Swensen) is an aerobics instructor and is popular with women (the blonde he is constantly seen with is a different girl on camera each time.
-He sees the band as his.
-Kirby later says that Will is near controlling, but not quite.

-Danny Jensen (Danny Tarasevich) is an ice hockey player and has a life philosophy that is a fusion of Buddhism and Mormonism.
-His introductory interviews are done in front of posters of Ozzy Osbourne and Donny & Marie.
-Whenever he has a moral dilemma, he thinks, "What Would Donny & Marie Do?"
-(WWD&MD).

 Will and Danny Jensen are the remaining members of an LDS boy-band from Provo, Utah that recently lost its third member because of "artistic reasons."
-Will and Danny begin the search for a new third member of their band that does not yet have a name.

-They begin by posting flyers and holding auditions in their own house.
-After that fails, they start searching local plays and baseball games (for singers of the national anthem).
-They eventually decide on the star of a production of Forever Plaid at a local community theatre.
+After searching for a new third member, they decide on the star of a production of Forever Plaid at a local community theater.
 He turns them down without reservation.
-They then do an impromptu try-out of one of the costars, Kirby Laybourne (Kirby Heyborne), and recruit him for the group.
-Kirby is a scrapbooking specialist who works at Daisy Cutter Scrapbooking Company.
-His CTR ring is his most important possession.
+They then do an impromptu try-out of one of the costars, Kirby Laybourne, and recruit him for the group.

-The group needs a manager, so Will and Danny hire their nephew (who is older), Grayson Jensen (Peter Brown), for the job.
+The group needs a manager, so Will and Danny hire their nephew, Grayson Jensen, for the job.
 The first gig he books for them is as the targets of a pie-throwing booth at a local fair.
-They sing while pies are being thrown at them.
-They are not pleased with their manager.

 Their second gig is at a local wedding reception in a church gymnasium.
-The gymnasium is partitioned off so that half is for the wedding reception.
-When they begin to perform, one of the microphone stands collapses.
-A boy scout troop begins to shoot hoops in the other end of the gymnasium.
-Kirby turns up the music to overpower the sounds of the basketball playing and causes feedback.
-The bride and groom then begin to argue and the bride walks out.
-Then the group ends their performance and argues vociferously with their manager during which the manager uses the words "fetchers", "flippin'", "heck" and "butt".
+The gig does not go well and the group argues with their manager during which the manager uses the words "fetchers", "flippin'", "heck" and "butt".
 Will tells him, "Watch your language!"
+The group fires Grayson and hires an old girlfriend of Kirby's who works at Provo Theatre Company, Jill Keith.